 You can download a full job description (PDF) here and at the bottom of this page.

-The Health Research Board (HRB) supports and funds health research in Ireland.
+The Health Research Board (HRB) is a statutory agency under the aegis of the Department of Health.
+As the lead agency in Ireland responsible for supporting and funding health research, generating health information and promoting the use of evidence in policy and practice, we are motivated and inspired by our vision – healthy people through excellent research and applied knowledge.
 Our mission is to improve people’s health and enhance healthcare delivery.
-An overview of the HRB’s objectives and activities may be found in Research, Evidence, Action: HRB Strategy 2016-2020. (www.hrbstrategy.ie)
+An overview of the HRB’s objectives and activities may be found in Research.
+Evidence.
+Action.
+HRB Strategy 2016-2020.

 - Managing a system for processing and implementing requests for variations to existing contracts;

 - Working with colleagues in finance-legal to develop template award contracts and to refine the General Terms and Conditions and Special Conditions to accompany all award contracts;